Ayushmanas/people-based-modelling/README.md

 Remember this process is a recreation of PySpark version that used Big Data, as the real world implementation of this works usually on Big Data.
 (Although they are pretty similar).

+Requirements :
+  # Languages
+    Python 3.0
+    PySpark (latest; for supporting hyperopt)

+  # Modules/Libraries :
+    numpy
+    pandas
+    seaborn
+    sklearn
+    xgboost
+    hyperopt
+    mlflow (latest ver.)

+You might need to install some of these libraries before hand, type in anaconda prompt, or at the start of the notebook : pip install pyspark pip install hyperopt pip install mlflow

+Run these on your command line, to install xgboost conda install -c conda-forge xgboost conda install -c anaconda py-xgboost